dnebauer/dot-panzer/README.md

 createmobi

-* Uses the cli utility `ebook-convert` from the `calibre` application to create an additional `mobi` output file when an `epub` file is output
+* Postflight script that uses the cli utility `ebook-convert` from the `calibre` application to create an additional `mobi` output file when an `epub` file is output

 paginatesects

-* Add `\newpage` command before each level 1 header
+* Filter script that adds a `\newpage` command before each level 1 header
 * Adjusts page counter appropriately

 includefiles

-* Adds directive `INCLUDEFILE` which can be used to insert another document in the current document at the location of, and replacing, the directive
+* Filter script that adds directive `INCLUDEFILE`, which can be used to insert another document in the current document at the location of, and replacing, the directive
 * The `INCLUDEPREFIX` directive can be used to supply a directory path which will be prefixed to all subsequent `INCLUDEFILE` paths
 * Designed for markdown files; YMMV using this filter with other document